sepehrajorlou/MyResume/README.md

 # resumewebsite
-#Static site for you resume , create with vuetify
+#Static site for  resume , create with vuetify
 ------------------------------------------------------
 ## Project setup
 ```